Murasame233/casper-atomic-algorand/principle.md

 ### user_b withdraw

-1. user_b query algorand app state for get the real secret and call the `atomic contract hash` entrypoint `withdraw` with args `{secret}` to get the money
+2. user_b query algorand app state for get the real secret and call the `atomic contract hash` on casper with entrypoint `withdraw` with args `{secret}` to get the token